CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Key Takeaways (TL;DR)

-1. Systematic data minimization is a central principle of the GDPR and requires limiting data collection to the necessary minimum.
+1. Planned data minimization is a central principle of the GDPR and requires limiting data collection to the necessary minimum.

 2. Companies often show a lack of sensitivity in handling personal data and neglect its protection.